dorlib/intro-to-cs/README.md

 # intro-to-cs

-This repo contain by homework of the course into to computer science at Tel Aviv University 🧑‍🎓
+That repo contain by homework of the course into to computer science at Tel Aviv University 🧑‍🎓